kindid/qt_mac_crash_dump/readme.md

 If you get output from any of the "mld" functions then it's because something isn't knowable or parsable.
 Maybe we can improve on this.

+Generally not very interested in anything that fails The top 2 are a waste of time too (backtrack_symsobl in libdyld.dylib)

 Yours,
   Matthew.